 This is particularly important for workplace testing as all lateral flow test results must be registered with Public Health England, which can be done online or by telephone.
 Depending on the approach taken, and whether the employer partners with a provider, either staff will be reporting their own result or the provider will do so.

-If you are going to take temperature readings or get employees to take medical tests, there are various things you can do to mitigate the data protection risks.
+There are various things you can do to mitigate the data protection risks of workforce testing.
 These include:

-- Be 100% transparent with workers about how data is being processed what use will be made of it.
+- Be transparent with workers about how data is being processed and what use will be made of it.
 Produce a standalone privacy notice or update existing notices to cover any such testing.

 - Regarding any data that is stored, do not use it for any other purpose and restrict access to a small number of people who have a legitimate reason for such access.